Shawn4742/VoI_Analysis/README.md

 [V_star, V_star_F, V_star_w, V_star_w_F] = V_star_Losses(m_B, Obs_SHM, alpha_A_NoSHM, alpha_A_SHM);
 ```

 Considering the external constraints, the concept of cross-product MDPs is used to evaluate a constrained policy.
-The recommended references are [IA in SDM under Epistemic Constraints](https://arxiv.org/abs/2106.04984) and [Predicting the Evolution of Controlled Systems](https://ieeexplore.ieee.org/document/9406117) understand how to evulate a constrained policy and compute the VoI.
+The recommended references are [IA in SDM under Epistemic Constraints](https://arxiv.org/abs/2106.04984) and [Predicting the Evolution of Controlled Systems](https://ieeexplore.ieee.org/document/9406117) to understand how to evulate a constrained policy and compute the VoI under those external contraints.

 The value functions under constraints are obtained by